wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the channel in Teams with the Collaboration Manager for Loans tab open.](../media/tab.png)](../media/tab.png#lightbox)

-**Congratulations!**  You have embedded the Collaboration manager app in Microsoft Teams.
+**Congratulations!**  You've embedded the Collaboration manager app in Microsoft Teams.